joyutech/svn-modules/README.md

 ### Will my SVN dependencies be under source control upon installation?
 No. The `svn export` command is used to copy the remote repo to your local computer.
 Unlike the `svn checkout` command, `svn export` does not create SVN source control folders (`.svn`).
 This acts as a simple copy operation rather than a full checkout.

+### Will my SVN dependencies integrate with `node_modules` properly?
+Yes.
+They will be installed (along with their own dependencies) insides your project's `node_modules` folder as you would expect any other node package.
+This follows npm 3.x convention.

 ### TODO Items
   * Add revision support (`-r --revision <rev>` option) to install